1912 United States presidential election

-The 1912 United States presidential election was the 32nd quadrennial presidential election, held on Tuesday, November 5, 1912.
-Democratic Governor Woodrow Wilson unseated incumbent Republican President William Howard Taft and defeated former President Theodore Roosevelt, who ran under the banner of the new Progressive or "Bull Moose" Party.
-This is the most recent, and the only post-Civil War presidential election in which the second-place candidate was neither a Democrat nor a Republican.
-This is the most recent election to date in which four candidates received over five percent of the vote.
+Presidential elections were held in the United States on November 5, 1912.
+The Democratic ticket of governor Woodrow Wilson of New Jersey and governor Thomas Marshall of Indiana defeated the Republican ticket of incumbent President William Howard Taft and university president Nicholas Butler while also defeating the Progressive/"Bull Moose" ticket of former president Theodore Roosevelt and governor Hiram Johnson of California and the Socialist Party ticket of former Indiana state representative Eugene V. Debs and Milwaukee mayor Emil Seidel.

 Roosevelt served as president from 1901 to 1909 as a Republican, and Taft succeeded him with his support.
-Taft's actions as president displeased Roosevelt, and Roosevelt challenged Taft for the party nomination at the 1912 Republican National Convention.
+Taft's conservatism angered Roosevelt, so he challenged Taft for the party nomination at the 1912 Republican National Convention.
 When Taft and his conservative allies narrowly prevailed, Roosevelt rallied his progressive supporters and launched a third-party bid.
 At the Democratic Convention, Wilson won the presidential nomination on the 46th ballot, defeating Speaker of the House Champ Clark and several other candidates with the support of William Jennings Bryan and other progressive Democrats.
 The Socialist Party renominated its perennial standard-bearer, Eugene V. Debs.

 The general election was bitterly contested by Wilson, Roosevelt, Taft and Debs.
 Roosevelt's "New Nationalism" platform called for social insurance programs, reduction to an eight-hour workday, and robust federal regulation of the economy.
 Wilson's "New Freedom" platform called for tariff reduction, banking reform, and new antitrust regulation.
-Incumbent Taft conducted a subdued campaign based on his platform of "progressive conservatism."
-As Debs tried to galvanize widespread support behind his socialist policies, Debs claimed that Wilson, Roosevelt and Taft were all financed by different factions within the capitalist trusts, and that Roosevelt in particular was a demagogue using socialistic language in order to divert socialist policies up safe channels for the capitalist establishment.
+Incumbent Taft conducted a subdued campaign based on his platform of "progressive conservatism".
+Debs, who was attempting to gain widespread support for his socialist policies, claimed that Wilson, Roosevelt and Taft were all financed by different factions within the capitalist trusts, and that Roosevelt in particular was a demagogue using socialistic language in order to divert socialist policies up safe channels for the capitalist establishment.